-Since it stands to reason that if a particular movie shows up on a couple of lists the movie is also going to show up on many more future “Best” lists it ironically becomes less compelling to write about for a few reasons.
+Since it stands to reason that if a particular movie shows up on a couple of lists the movie is also going to show up on many more future “Best” lists, it becomes less compelling to write about for a few reasons.
 It makes the “Best” lists less interesting because these usual suspects will continue to show up time and time again.
-Additionally because the movie has to claim a spot on any given list to give these list a modicum of legitimacy, it also means that lesser known movies don’t get a shot at these lists.
-From a writing standpoint, it also gets excruciating after awhile trying to find a new thing to say about the same movie over and over again.
+Additionally because the movie has to claim a spot on any given list to give these list a modicum of legitimacy, it means that lesser known movies don’t get a shot at these lists.
+From a writing standpoint, it gets excruciating after awhile trying to find a new thing to say about the same movie over and over again.

 So to combat those trends, I have the Hall of Fame.
 Hall of Fame movies are effectively retired from “Best” list eligibility.
 In any future lists where a future Hall of Fame might qualify, it will be briefly mentioned but not allowed to occupy a place in the Top 10.
 While I reserve some discretion as to what movies make the Hall of Fame, generally speaking they qualify once they have shown up in four separate “Best” lists.
-Finally in honour of the movie’s so-called “retirement”, it will get its own special Hall of Fame review (unless I have previously written a full review on this site before).
+In honour of each movie’s so-called “retirement”, it will get its own special Hall of Fame review (unless I have previously written a full review on this site before).